seralo/ZzzMovingAvg/README.md

 Simple Arduino / C++ library to compute moving average

-The library consist of a single header file (ZzzMovingAvg.h) containing a template class.
+The library consist of a single header file (ZzzMovingAvg.h) containing template classes.

 The template has 3 parameters
  * N     is the number of values to smooth the data (default=4).
 Could be a power of 2 (2,4,8,16,32...) to optimize computation at compile time.